snovvcrash/usbrip/README.md

 Quick Start
 ==========

-usbrip is available for download and installation at [PyPI](https://pypi.org/project/usbrip/ "usbrip · PyPI"):
+usbrip is available for download and installation at [PyPI](https://pypi.org/project/usbrip/ "usbrip · PyPI") (the latest version is always on GitHub, though):

 ```
 ~$ pip3 install usbrip